-Every student's performance will be evaluated at least two times per term in each course.
+Every student's performance will be evaluated at least two times in each course.
 The evaluations may take the form of tests, essays, and/or other assignments.
-The results of at least one evaluation in each course will be available to students no later than the eighth week of the term.
+The results of at least one evaluation in each course will be available to students no later than eight weeks into a standard Fall or Winter Term, seven weeks into an 11-week Augustana course, or eight instructional days into a 3-week Augustana course.
 For further information on evaluations, grading, and exams, see Evaluation Procedures and Grading System and Examinations (Exams).